ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Mbed TLS configuration

-The custom Mbed TLS configuration can be set by adding `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` to the `.json` file.
-The [example Mbed TLS config](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/mbedtls_config.h) minimizes the RAM and ROM usage of the application.
+The custom Mbed TLS configuration can be set by adding `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` to the `mbed_app.json` file.
+The example Mbed TLS config `mbedtls_config.h` minimizes the RAM and ROM usage of the application.
 The configuration works on K64F, but it is not guaranteed to work on every Mbed Enabled platform.

 This configuration file saves you 8.7 kB of RAM but uses 6.8 kB of more flash.